-Record Type Documents as described for grayscale scanning and/or where color is important to the interpretation of the information or content, or desire to produce the most accurate representation Digitized Maste er Copy for Preservation Minimum 24-bit RGB mode - 300 ppi for documents with smallest significant desired character of 1.5 mm or larger quality High quality 24-bit RGB mode - 400 ppi for documents with smallest significant character of 1.0 mm or larger.
-In the case of detailed photographs,
+Record Type Documents as described for grayscale scanning and/or where color is important to the interpretation of the information or content, or desire to produce the most accurate representation Digitized Master Copy for Preservation

-illustrations or diagrams the resolutions may be increased up to or

-beyond 600 ppi.

-Output format JP2K (lossless compression) most preferred

-OR

-Uncompressed TIFF

-Access quality output for online sharing

-Compression While producing the access quality PDF/A document, the digitized

-master copies of individual pages in the record are resampled at a

-reduced size

-JPG Compression at minimum 72ppi resolution

-(The size of master image is reduced while ensuring the ease of

-readability of information in the record.
-The ppi resolution can be

-increased to ensure clarity of text.)

-Searchable A composite searchable PDF for Archival as per ISO 19005

-PDF/A Minimum DDE/A to in proportion by the basis quality

-Minimum PDF/A-1a is acceptable as the basic profile for access quality

-searchable document.

-PDF/A-2a is highly desirable as this format supports the following

-specification:

-JPEG 2000 image compression

-support for transparency effects and layers

-embedding of OpenType fonts

-• provisions for digital signatures in accordance with the PDF

-Advanced Electronic Signatures - PAdES standard

-• the option of embedding PDF/A files to facilitate archiving of sets

-of documents with a single file

-of documents with a single file
+Minimum 24-bit RGB mode - 300 ppi for documents with smallest significant desired quality character of 1.5 mm or larger High quality 24-bit RGB mode - 400 ppi for documents with smallest significant character of 1.0 mm or larger Output format JP2K (lossless compression) most preferred OR Uncompressed TIFF y output for online sharing Compression While producing the access quality PDF/A document, the digitized master copies of individual pages in the record are resampled at a reduced size JPG Compression at minimum 72ppi resolution (The size of master image is reduced while ensuring the ease of readability of information in the record.
+The ppi resolution can be increased to ensure clarity of text.)
+Searchable PDF/A A composite searchable PDF for Archival as per ISO 19005 Minimum PDF/A-1a is acceptable as the basic profile for access quality searchable document.
+PDF/A-2a is highly desirable as this format supports the following specification: JPEG 2000 image compression support for transparency effects and layers embedding of OpenType fonts provisions for digital signatures in accordance with the PDF Advanced Electronic Signatures - PAdES standard the option of embedding PDF/A files to facilitate archiving of sets

 It is mandatory to store digital records in open standards-based formats in the Trustworthy Digital Repository and for clearing the audit and certification as per ISO 16363.
 Therefore, courts and other agencies like police stations should ensure that digitized records or digitally signed records are produced in compliance with the open standards-based formats as defined in this section.

 The closed source and proprietary file formats are not sustainable over long term and can become obsolete.
 Converting the digitally signed documents into open formats in the later stage may result in loss of evidentiary value of the record.
 Therefore, existing software systems should be upgraded to produce the output in recommended file formats only.